Frost (rapper): Career

 In 1999, Frost moved to a small independent label called Celeb Entertainment Inc. His first album for Celeb Entertainment titled This Was Then This Is Now Vol. I was released in 1999.
 Kurupt, King T, Baby Bash, Jay Tee, Jayo Felony, Xzibit, B-Legit and Cameo were featured on the CD.
 That Was Then This Is Now Vol. II was released in 2000.
 Frank V., Clika One, Jay Tee, Baby Bash and other guest rappers were also featured on the CD.

 2002's Still Up In This Shit!, released by Hit-A-Lick and Koch Records, featured more Latin rap style and g-funk tracks as well as a hidden bonus rock track titled "Cannabis".
 Mellow Man Ace, Daz Dillinger, Baby Bash, A.L.T., Nino Brown, Don Cisco and other guest rappers appeared, and one track featured the group Tierra.

-In 2005 Welcome to Frost Angeles was released on Thump Records, which was produced almost entirely by Frost and his son Scoop DeVille.
+In 2004 Welcome to Frost Angeles was released on Thump Records, which was produced almost entirely by Frost and his son Scoop DeVille.
 Only the Intro is produced by Binky Womack, and Philly Blunt co-produced one track.
 Guest rappers included Cameosis, Genovese and Jay Tee.
 Frost again signed to Low Profile Records and released his album Till The Wheels Fall Off in 2006.
 It had various guest appearances which included Baby Bash, Scoop DeVille and Mr. Sancho.

 Frost also performed music for films including "Bite the Bullet (Theme from Gunmen)" in the 1993 film Gunmen and "Tears Of A Mother" in the film No Mothers Crying, No Babies Dying, which featured Ice-T.

-Frost is also an accomplished actor appearing in several films, as well as doing voice roles for fictional characters such as T-Bone Mendez from Grand Theft Auto: San Andreas and contributing his song "La Raza".
+Frost is also an actor, having his feature film debut in the movie Platinum Illusions.
+He also provided the voice of fictional character T-Bone Mendez from Grand Theft Auto: San Andreas and contributed his song "La Raza" to the soundtrack.

 He was named vice president of the Music Division of Goldmark Industries on August 30, 2006.
-Frost also appeared in a cameo role in Snoop Dogg's "Vato" music video, as well as B-Real that same year.
+Frost also appeared in a cameo role in Snoop Dogg's "Vato" music video.
+In 2009 Frost collaborated with Serio on the song In L.A. from the album N.T.I.R.
+Part 2 The Revenge of Serio.
+He was also featured on the Frost and Serio Skit on the album.

 In 2016, Frost announced he has been diagnosed with cancer.